realworlddatascience/realworlddatascience.github.io/README.md

 ![RWDS repo top-level files](images/repo-top-level-files.PNG)

 As you'll see from the above image, all documents/article files are in the `.qmd` format.
-We'll discuss this format in more detail in the [Create an article](#create-an-article) section, but special mention needs to be made to the `index.qmd` file.
+These are Quarto's own version of [Markdown documents](https://www.markdownguide.org/) which can be rendered and output as different filetypes.
+For RWDS, our `.qmd` files are output as html pages, but Quarto can also produce Word documents and PDFs from the same source file.
+We'll discuss the `.qmd` format in more detail in the [Create an article](#create-an-article) section.
+For now special mention needs to be made to the `index.qmd` file.
 You will see this file name frequently throughout our repo, and each `index.qmd` file controls a homepage -- either the main site homepage or a section homepage.

 Other file types in the root of the repository are: